 11. Wet the area first with clean water then apply the paint when painting large areas.
 It will lay and read more evenly.

 1. Abstain from mixing too many colors at the same time.
-It very quickly goes a bit brown/greyish, and loses it’s vibrant colors.
+It very quickly goes a bit brown/greyish and loses its vibrant colors.
 Also, if you want a certain look for your watercolor painting, be very aware of your color choices.
 I find that the best way to do this is to swatch your colors on a separate piece of paper while you paint.
 This way you can be sure to get the right nuance down on the paper.
-This is especially important with watercolor, because it is a medium that is very unforgiving.
+This is especially important with watercolor because it is a medium that is very unforgiving.
 When you make a mistake, it is extremely hard to cover it up.
-It is not impossible, and of course it depends on what your trying to create, but I found it very helpful to focus on not covering all of my mistakes up.
+It is not impossible, and of course, it depends on what you’re trying to create, but I found it very helpful to focus on not covering all of my mistakes.
 It took me a long time to accept the imperfections.
-We all make them, and you will find it much easier to work with watercolor if you to appreciate them.
+We all make them, and you will find it much easier to work with watercolor if you appreciate them.

 3. Create a whole picture using a limited amount of colors.
 Only allowing yourself to use blue, for example, forces you to push outside of your comfort zone and play with the different nuances of the colors.
 This way you can test how the color looks mixed with different amounts of water and so on.

 4. Lastly, just have fun with it.
-Do you, and don’t let anyone tell you that your doing is the wrong way.
-If it works for you, It’s the right way.
+Do you, and don’t let anyone tell you that you’re doing it the wrong way.
+If it works for you, it’s the right way.
 Embrace your mistakes and what makes your art special.
-I often find myself looking at other artists work with envy, and not feeling like I will ever be as good as them.
-And even though I believe it is always important to keep yourself motivated, and strive to be better, you also have to appreciate the work you create, and pat yourself at the back for practicing and getting better.
-Progress doesn’t necessarily happen over night, but take it from me, if you keep practicing, one day you will look back and see how much progress you have made.
-I know I still have a lot of things I can improve on, both with watercolor, and other mediums, but seeing my own progress the last few years is the biggest inspiration and booster I have.
+I often find myself looking at other artists’ work with envy, and not feeling like I will ever be as good as them.
+And even though I believe it is always important to keep yourself motivated and strive to be better, you also have to appreciate the work you create, and pat yourself on the back for practicing and getting better.
+Progress doesn’t necessarily happen overnight, but take it from me, if you keep practicing, one day you will look back and see how much progress you have made.
+I know I still have a lot of things I can improve on, both with watercolor, and other mediums, but seeing my own progress over the last few years is the biggest inspiration and booster I have.